akhileshkumarverma/cloudbreak-e2e-protractor/README.md

 > * lazy loading of elements and
 > * encapsulation of methods and actions
 >
-> "The goal behind page objects is to abstract any page information away from the actual tests.
+> The goal behind page objects is to abstract any page information away from the actual tests.
 Ideally you should store all selectors or specific instructions that are unique for a certain page in a page object, so that you still can run your test after you’ve completely redesigned your page." by [WebDriverIO](http://webdriver.io/guide/testrunner/pageobjects.html)

 ### Sample Page Object